Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Censoring unbiased orthogonal learning

+For similar results demonstrating how CUTs facilitate the estimation of RMST and RMTL estimands, refer to \Cref{additional:cut}.
+The proof of Theorem 1 is provided in \Cref{theorem:cut:proof}.

-}The influence functions for most marginal effects considered here $\psi(\cdot, X)$ have been previously derived~\citep{hubbard2000nonparametric,diaz2018targeted,ozenne2020estimation,martinussen2023estimation}, and others have studied HTE estimation via regression of influence function transformations on $X$~\citep{zimmert2019nonparametric,curth2020estimating,lee2017doubly,semenova2021debiased,kennedy2022towards,shin2023improved,fan2022estimation,knaus2022double}.
-However, as we will discuss later, influence function transformations cannot be plugged into arbitrary HTE learners as the counterfactual CUTs defined in Theorem 1 can.
-Therefore, we focus on the CUTs from Theorem 1 in the remainder of the paper.
-For completeness, we provide the influence function transformations for each of the estimands of interest in the Appendix.
+\begin{remark} (Influence Function Transformation CUTs) For generic estimand $\psi(\cdot,X)$, define the `influence function transformation' (IF transformation) to be the nonparametric influence function $\phi(\cdot; \eta_{0})$ of the corresponding marginal effect $\psi(\cdot)$, where $\eta_{0}=\{\eta_{0}^{\Lambda}, \pi_{0}(a \mid X)\}$ denotes nuisance parameters. $\phi(\cdot; \eta_{0})$ is also a useful counterfactual CUT, in that its conditional expectation given $X$ yields the HTE, i.e. $E_{0}\{\phi(\cdot; \eta_{0}) \mid X\}=\psi_{0}(\cdot, X)$.
+The influence functions for most marginal effects considered here have been previously derived~\citep{hubbard2000nonparametric,diaz2018targeted,ozenne2020estimation,martinussen2023estimation}, and others have studied HTE estimation via regression of IF transformations on $X$~\citep{lee2017doubly,semenova2021debiased,kennedy2023towards,shin2023improved,knaus2022double}.
+However, as we will discuss later, IF transformations cannot be plugged into arbitrary HTE learners like the counterfactual CUTs defined in Theorem 1 can.
+Therefore, we focus on the CUTs from Theorem 1 in the remainder of the paper. \end{remark}

 \begin{remark} (Consistency condition comparison) We note that the consistency conditions for some estimands are stronger for the counterfactual CUTs from~\Cref{theorem:cut} than for the IF transformation in the sense that more nuisance functions need to be consistently estimated.
 Thus the IF transformations have stronger robustness properties.
 Because we are considering machine learning nuisance models that can typically be assumed to be consistent, this is not a major consideration.
 Details are in the Appendix. \end{remark}